tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tcaplus_cluster.html.markdown

 * `create_time` - Create time of the TcaplusDB cluster.
 * `network_type` - Network type of the TcaplusDB cluster.
 * `old_password_expire_time` - Expiration time of the old password.
 If `password_status` is `unmodifiable`, it means the old password has not yet expired.
 * `password_status` - Password status of the TcaplusDB cluster.
-Valid values: `unmodifiable`, `modifiable`. `unmodifiable`, which means the password can not be changed in this moment; `modifiable`, which means the password can be changed in this moment.
+Valid values: `unmodifiable`, `modifiable`. `unmodifiable`. which means the password can not be changed in this moment; `modifiable`, which means the password can be changed in this moment.

 ## Import